 Sports injury prevention

 With research warning that children who experience sporting injuries are at a higher risk of suffering from re-injury in the long term, it’s important to take some sensible precautions to avoid injury in the first place.
-Here are some tips for getting the most out of your fitness programme while preventing injury.
+Here are some tips for getting the most out of your fitness programme or sport while preventing injury.

 Avoiding dehydration and overheating